hialtun/MailSenderExample/README.md

 # MailSenderExample
-Mail sender example using template pattern
+Mail sender example using template and strategy patterns